 2. Financial Guidance

-A couple of my favorites are:
+A couple of our favorite blogs in this space are:

 There is also a massive rising opportunity for the cryptocurrency space for those who are into that sort of thing.

-4. Lifestyle / Influencer
+4. Lifestyle and Influencer

 - It’s A Lovely Life is another great example which reportedly makes over $38,000 blogging about family life.

-Possibilities are everywhere my friends.
+The possibilities are endless, my friends.

 5. Health and Fitness

-People are always looking for new ways to look sexy naked.
-There are so many variations to this niche as well – Vegan, Paleo, Crossfit, Beach Body, Abs, etc. – combined with the fact you can mix and match these to whatever style fits you, the possibilities are endless.
+There are also SO many sub-niches in the overall category of “Health and Fitness” as well – Vegan, Paleo, Keto, Crossfit, Yoga, Beach Body, Abs, etc. – combined with the fact you can mix and match these to whatever style fits you.
+The possibilities are endless.

 I had no clue about how big this was until I started doing my research.
 Shockingly, it’s one of the most popular topics in the world for blogging.

 Some great examples of fashion bloggers making a killing are:

-7. Recipes / Food Blog
+7. Recipes and Food

 Recipe and food blogs are harder to monetize than most niches, but what they lack in users wanting to spend money, they make up for with MASSIVE traffic.

-Mistake #1.
-Soul-searching for your “passion.”
+Mistake #1: Soul-searching for your “passion.”

 The stars don’t have your answers.

-Mistake #2.
-Starting out in a niche you know nothing about just because it’s profitable.
+Mistake #2: Starting out in a niche you know nothing about just because it’s profitable.

 This is a mistake.
+A BIG one.